Salt, Sulfur, Earths, Stone from Greece Tariff: 15% (2026)

 The United States imports substantial quantities of salt, sulfur, earths, stone from Greece, with approximately $4B in total bilateral trade.

-Salt, Sulfur, Earths, Stone (HTS Chapter 25) carry an average MFN duty rate of 0.3% in addition to the Section 122 tariff.
+Salt, Sulfur, Earths, Stone (HTS Chapter 25) carry an average MFN duty rate of 0.3%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Greece.

 Key products in HTS Chapter 25 imported from Greece include Portland cement, Salt, Limestone, Marble, Granite, and Gypsum.